 Have you ever considered epigenetics when looking for a puppy?

 It is important to stress that epigenetics is a new science.
 As such, research continues, new discoveries are made, and empirical evidence is further defining and changing opinions.
 It will be important for the future puppy buyer to research the most current information from studies, and for buyers not to fall prey to some of the more "theatrical" theories involving epigenetics abounding on the Internet.

-Remember, epigenetics are believed to be inherited, but only for a generation or two.
-They are not a permanent change to the genome, and therefore they do not cause "evolutionary" or "mutant" changes.
+Remember, epigenetics is the theory gene expression is inherited, but only for a generation or two.
+They are not a permanent changes to the genome, and therefore they do not cause "evolutionary" or "mutant" changes.

 Genetics is a confusing, horribly in-depth science, and adding the methyl layer of the epigenome makes the science even that much more involved.
 It will take decades and longer for scientists to uncover all the information that epigenetics will reveal.

 Until then, not only will potential puppy owners be interested in hip, eye, and other genetic tests, they will be asking breeders about the life history of the parents and grandparents, looking for any potential "Holocaust" type stress.
-Reputable breeders already have well fed, well-loved breeding dogs, but back yard breeders, puppy mills, and other irreputable breeders will have another question from potential buyers to fear.
+Reputable breeders already have well-fed, well-loved breeding dogs, but back yard breeders, puppy mills, and other uncreditable breeders will have another question from potential buyers to fear.

 Puppy buyers armed with the knowledge of epigenetics may be able to better find that perfect performance pup.

 This link includes a video that does a great job of explaining epigenetics.